 Conclusion

 Generally, employers are always more than willing to honor employee’s leave requests if they submit their requests professionally and considerately.
-In this regard, writing them a permission letter for leave from work is considered an effective method.
+In this regard, writing them a letter of permission for leave from work is considered an effective method.
 The employee formats their letter accordingly and provides a good enough reason for needing the time off.
-This article has covered everything that employees need to know about permission letters and considerations to take when asking for leave from work to improve the chances of its approval.
+This article has covered everything that employees need to know about such letters and considerations to take when asking for leave from work to improve the chances of its approval.